 A travel bucket list (in case you didn’t know) is a list of places you’d like to see/ visit before you kick the bucket.
-Rather than tell you where you should you go, here are some tips to help you in planning your travel bucket list:
+Rather than tell you where you should go, here are some tips to help you in planning your travel bucket list:

 Everyone has a list of places they’ve always wanted to visit in retirement.
 Write those destinations down and start to imagine yourself there, going on adventures that you’ve always dreamed of.
+I’ve always dreamed of going to the Greek Isles… especially to Santorini!
+Where have you always dreamed of visiting?
+Start thinking about it, and make that list, starting with your number 1 destination.

 Why do you want to go to that specific destination?
 Make sure that you’ve worked out the experiences that you want to have before you venture off.
-For example, you don’t want to travel to Adelaide and not experience swimming with or feeding the dolphins in Glenelg, or visiting the Adelaide Hills where so much beautiful Australian wine gets produced.
+For example, you don’t want to travel to Adelaide and not experience swimming with/ feeding the dolphins in Glenelg, or visiting the Adelaide Hills where so much beautiful Australian wine gets produced.
 Planning always makes holidays more adventurous.

 Although your travel wish list is probably extensive, and you know that you won’t be able to do everything on it, make sure you prioritise.
 Put your greatest wishes at the top and go down the list from there.
 And always factor in the costs of experiences and whether they’re affordable for you.
+For example, doing a Rocky Mountain tour in Canada might be out of your budget.
+But, travelling around Thailand could be much more affordable.

 Whether it’s family or friends that you’re travelling with, you know that you can’t have it all your own way.
 Ask them what they’d like to do and where they’d like to go, and what attractions they’d like to see and experience.
 That way you can make allowances and they might actually have some great suggestions.